giotto-ai/time_series_energy_demand/README.md

 ## What is it?
 This repository contains the code for the blog post 'Energy Demand Prediction in Switzerland with giotto-time' [LINK HERE] where we use the Python time series library giotto-time [https://github.com/giotto-ai/giotto-time] to predict the mean daily energy demand (in megawatts) in Switzerland 21 days ahead using a generalized autoregression model.

+The
-The notebook 'energy_demand_time_series.ipynb' showcases the most important functionalities of giotto-time and how to use them to:
+'energy_demand_time_series.ipynb' showcases the most important functionalities of giotto-time and how to use them to:
 * remove trends and deal with seasonalities
 * make a causality test and thereby find the ideal shift between one time series and another to make predictions.
 * easily create a range of different features